sschnug/pyMMMF/README.md

 convex optimization problems!

 ## Is there an alternative for large datasets / real-world applications?
 Because the optimization problem is convex (with some mild assumptions), one could use Stochastic Gradient Descent.
+The only downside of this approach is the need for a learning-speed parameter which needs to be tuned.
 I implemented this [here](https://github.com/sschnug/MaxNormRegCollaborativeFiltering_SGD) (again: based on some academic paper).
 This approach is fast and can be used on the Netflix dataset (collaborative filtering; sparse matrix with 100M entries; not publicly available).